In this section

 Family group meetings will also be held to ensure there is a case plan in place for your child before the magistrate makes their final decision about whether a child protection order should be made.

 A case plan covers the arrangements that will be in place to meet your child’s care and protection needs while they are in out-of-home care and what changes must be made before your child can return home.
 It deals with things like what contact you will have with your child and how your child’s education and other needs will be met.

-The Department of Communities (Child Safety Services) organises the family group meeting and involves you (the child’s parents), other family members, the separate representative and anyone else who might make a useful contribution to preparing a case plan, such as support workers, counsellors and teachers.
+The Department of Child Safety, Youth and Women organises the family group meeting and involves you (the child’s parents), other family members, the separate representative and anyone else who might make a useful contribution to preparing a case plan, such as support workers, counsellors and teachers.

 The separate representative will present evidence to the court about your child’s views and wishes.

-They will ask relevant witnesses — such as representatives from the Department of Communities (Child Safety Services), the report writer, you (the child’s parents) and other professionals involved in your child’s life — questions to ‘test’ the evidence before the court about what is in your child’s best interests.
+They will ask relevant witnesses — such as representatives from the Department of Child Safety, Youth and Women, the report writer, you (the child’s parents) and other professionals involved in your child’s life — questions to ‘test’ the evidence before the court about what is in your child’s best interests.
 This means your child’s views and wishes may not always be followed.

 Any information for the court proceedings will be included in reports and affidavits presented to the magistrate.
 If your child wants to give evidence in court they may be able to do so if the court gives them permission beforehand.

 Your child can give evidence in court if they: